jD91mZM2/rust-import/README.md

     - Every path gets added to a list of all things, along with the level.
     - Every time an ident that isn't imported is seen, it tries to import one from the learned ones.
     - Every time a block is closed, blocks -= 1 and remove all the things from the list.

-## Unanswered questions

-How do you get each token in `syn`?
-Does that allow me to count how many blocks deep?
-Does that allow me to know which tokens are idents?